Bradford 2025 UK City of Culture

 Check out February’s theme ‘portraits’ below chosen by artist Adébayo Bolaji and see a selection of his drawings that inspired the theme.

-And read on to see a selection of some of the incredible drawings you sent to us last month, hand-picked by Bradford 2025 Creative Director, Shanaz Gulzar.
+And read on to see a selection of some of the incredible drawings you sent to us in January, hand-picked by Bradford 2025 Creative Director, Shanaz Gulzar.
 Thank you to everyone who shared your drawings with us.

 I like to approach drawing like a child discovering the world for the first time, no judgement just curiosity and being open to the element of surprise.